Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Evaluation

-\textbf{Robustness.} We next evaluate the sensitiveness on join orders for different predicate strategies.
-We pick three different join orders and the result is shown in Figure~\ref{fig:exp-robust}. \textit{Pred-Trans} achieves the best performance and outperforms other predicate transfer strategies on all the join orders.
-Notably, the join order makes a relatively smaller performance variance in \textit{Pred-Trans} compared to other strategies, for instance, between the first and the second join orders. \textit{Pred-Trans} inherits the property of the Yannakakis algorithm which bounds the size of the intermediate join results, making itself robust to different join orders.
+\textbf{Robustness.} We next evaluate the sensitiveness on join orders for different predicate transfer strategies.
+We pick three different join orders and the result is shown in Figure~\ref{fig:exp-robust}.
+In both data sets, \pt achieves the best performance and outperforms other predicate transfer strategies on all the join orders.
+Notably, the the join order makes a much smaller performance variance in \pt (up to 12\%) compared to other strategies (up to 45$\times$).
+We further notice that for just the join phase, \yk achieves the similar robustness as \pt does.
+Both \yk and \pt is able to bound the size of the intermediate join results, making their join phase robust to different join orders.
+The performance of the expensive semi-joins used in \yk is unstable since the join tree construction is not deterministic, making it overall highly sensitive to the join order.
+Conversely, the heuristic adopted in the predicate transfer phase of \pt always points to the same transfer topology and schedule regardless of the join order.